thirumurthis/Learnings/DaggerCI/NoteBlog.md

 }
 ```

-Since the parent module is updated by issuing below command we could see those functions listed like in the output of the command below.
+Since the parent module is updated, by issuing below command we could see those functions listed like in the output of the command below.

 ```shell
 dagger functions
 ```

-- Outputs the function from the main module looks like below
+- Output of above command with list of function from the main module looks like below

 ```
 dagger functions